The Support of Bin Packing is Exponential: Introduction

 \subsection{Overview}

 Here, we give a brief overview of the structure of the document and the structure of our main proof.
-We begin, in \cref{sec:aggregation}, by developing a technique with which we can aggregate an ILP containing only $d$ equalities into one containing only a single equality.
-Next, in \cref{subsec:descBPP} we adapt an idea originally given by Goemans and Rothvoss in~\cite{GoemansR20} to construct a polytope $P$ of dimension $d'+1$ and generate a target vector $t.$ We provide an alternative proof to~\cite{GoemansR20} that shows we require $2^d-1$ points in $P$ to reach $t.$ Next, in \cref{subsec:Cons}, we construct an equality ILP with $O(d)$ constraints.
-Each constraint later defines an item size of the BP problem.
-We show that there are $2^{d}-1$ feasible solutions to this ILP, with each solution $x$ having the first $d+1$ entries as vectors in $P$, i.e., there is one solution to the ILP for each vector in $P.$ These solutions are the $2^d-1$ configurations $X^*$ of the BP problem.
-Then, we aggregate this ILP using the technique in \cref{sec:aggregation}.
-This yields an equality ILP with one row.
-We transform this into a knapsack constraint with right hand side $C$.
-Denote the set of all configurations with total size at most $C$ as $X$.
-This constraint is then used to define the capacity of a bin in the BP problem.
-The total number of items of each type is given as the sum of all configurations in $X^*$.
-To place all these items in the optimal $2^d-1$ bins, we know, by \cref{subsec:descBPP}, that need to take every configuration in $X^*$ exactly once.
-Taking any configuration in $X\setminus X^*$ would require at least one additional bin.
-This proves \cref{thm:main}.
+We begin, in \Cref{sec:aggregation}, by developing a technique with which we can aggregate an ILP containing $d$ equalities into one containing only a single equality.
+Next, in \Cref{subsec:Cons}, we construct an equality ILP with $O(d)$ constraints.
+Each constraint later defines an item size of the \textsc{Bin Packing} problem.
+We show that there are $2^{d}$ feasible solutions to this ILP.
+These solutions $X^*$ are the only configurations of the \textsc{Bin Packing} problem that completely fill a bin.
+Then, we use our aggregation result in \Cref{sec:aggregation} to transform this ILP into a \textsc{Bin Packing} instance.
+Finally, we show that when placing all items in the optimal $2^d$ bins, every configuration in $X^*$ has to be taken exactly once.
+This proves \Cref{thm:main}.